TrueBlocks/trueblocks-docs/content/docs/chifra/configs.md

 ### Environment Variables

-Each command-line option may be overridden by exporting an environment variable in your shell prior to running `chifra`.
-The name of the environment variable is as follows:
+Each command-line option may be overridden by exporting an environment variable in your shell prior to running a `chifra` command.

+The name of those environment variables is as follows:

-1. The environment variable name is `ALL_UPPER_CASE`
+1. The environment variable is `ALL_UPPER_CASE`
-2. The name preserves underbars in the `configuration_item_name`
+2. The environment variable name preserves underbars in the `item_name`
-3. The name starts with the name of the `group` the item belongs to
+3. The name of the variable starts with the `group` the item belongs to

-So, for example, the command:
+For example: `GROUP_ITEM_NAME`.

+A more concrete example might be:

 ```
 export SETTINGS_RPCPROVIDER=http://localhost:9876
 chifra blocks 100
 ```

-uses the alternate RPC provider you've specified.
+which would cause `chifra` to use an alternate rpcProvider without having to edit the configuration file.

-This feature comes in handy when build shell scripts that automate various tasks with `chifra`.
+This feature comes in handy when build shell scripts to automate various tasks with `chifra`.

+### Where Are Configuration Files Stored?

+Please see [TODO: PLACE_HODLER](#) for more information.

 ### Separate Files